Springorum Origins in Bochum (1400–1600)

 In the 15th and 16th centuries, Bochum was part of the County of Mark and had to follow the politics of its rulers.
 The town itself saw little fighting, but people still felt the effects of wars and rising taxes.
 After 1520, the Reformation brought new Protestant ideas that spread through the region and clashed with the old Catholic traditions.
 Parish life and church appointments often became a point of conflict.
 During the Schmalkaldic War (1546–1547), the struggle between Protestants and Catholics touched Bochum as well, adding to the uncertainty already caused by fire, plague, and poverty.

-The Springorums Origins: A Tentative Pedigree
+The Springorum Origins: A Tentative Pedigree

-Celse Springorum (c.
+Telse Springorum (c.
 1370 – ?)

-Diederich Springorum (c.
+Dietrich Springorum (c.
 1395 – ?)

 Generation -6